boxtab/shoogle/README.md

 `docker-compose exec app  php artisan passport:install`

+For handling the token encryption, generate a secret key by executing the following command

+`docker-compose exec app php artisan jwt:secret`

+We have successfully generated the JWT Secret key, and you can check this key inside the .env file.

+`JWT_SECRET=secret_jwt_string_key`

 #### 10. NPM Run '*'
 Now that you have the database tables and default rows, you need to build the styles and scripts.